Dreyfus affair: The trial of Zola

 General Billot, Minister of War, filed a complaint against Zola and Alexandre Perrenx, the manager of L'Aurore, to be heard at the Assises of the Seine from 7 to 23 February 1898.
 Defamation of a public authority was liable to trial in the Cour d'Assises, while insults to private figures—such as journalists and intellectuals—uttered by the nationalist and antisemitic press were limited to the civil adversarial system.
 (The taxpayer is at risk in the first case, while only the plaintiff is at risk in the second.)
 The minister referred to only three passages of Zola's article, eighteen lines out of hundreds.
 He accused Zola of having written that the court martial had committed "unlawful acts ... by order".
 The trial opened in an atmosphere of extreme violence—Zola had been the object of "the most shameful attacks" as well as important support and congratulations.
 (On 2 February, Octave Mirbeau, Laurent Tailhade, Pierre Quillard and Georges Courteline, among others, in L'Aurore signed an "Address to Émile Zola" assuring him of their support "in the name of justice and truth".)

 Fernand Labori, Zola's lawyer, intended to call about 200 witnesses.
 The details of the Dreyfus affair, unknown to most of the public, were published in the press.
-Several papers, Le Siecle and L'Áurore among others, published shorthand notes verbatim of the debates every day to build support in the population.
+Several papers, Le Siecle and L'Aurore among others, published shorthand notes verbatim of the debates every day to build support in the population.
 These notes were, for the Dreyfusards, an essential tool for later debates.
 The nationalists, behind Henri Rochefort, however, were more visible and organized riots, which forced the prefect of police to intervene to protect Zola whenever he left the facility after every hearing.

 This trial was also the scene of a real legal battle in which the rights of the defence were constantly violated.
 Many observers were aware of the collusion between France's political and military worlds.
 Evidently the court received instructions not to raise the subject of former judicial errors.
 President Delegorgue, on the pretext of the long duration of the hearings, juggled the law incessantly to ensure that the trial dealt only with the alleged defamation by Zola.
 Delegorgue's phrase "the question will not be put" was repeated dozens of times.